The Emerald Isle strikes a chord with artist/ journalist Erik Scalavino,

 who arrives searching for harmony – and departs on a high note

-With only a few notes, fiddles and tin whistles, citterns and bodhráns, Uilleann pipes and bag pipes can transport me somewhere I’ve never been.
-Finally, after four-and-a-half decades, I’m here, determined to drown not in some cartoon caricature, but in authentic Irish music as intended – live, loud, and in a pub, where conversation and laughter with friends and strangers alike flow as naturally as pints of Guinness and drams of Jameson’s.
+With only a few notes, fiddles and tin whistles, citterns and bodhráns, Uilleann pipes and bag pipes could transport me somewhere I’d never been.
+Finally, after four-and-a-half decades, I’m here, determined to drown not in some cartoon caricature, but in authentic Irish music as intended – live and loud with locals in a pub, where conversation and laughter with friends and strangers alike flow as naturally as pints of Guinness and drams of Jameson’s.

 “Steer clear of Temple Bar, then,” Dublin native Cormac Fox advises me.
 I met Cormac years ago, when he came to America on holiday, and value his judgment.
-He offers to introduce me to several of his favorite Dublin settings that would serve my purpose: O’Donoghues on Baggot Street, The Brazen Head (“Oldest pub in Ireland,” he tells me), The Cobblestone (“A drinking pub with a music problem,” its website quips), Kehoe’s, and the Long Hall are mentioned.
+He offers to introduce me personally to several of his favorite Dublin settings that would serve my purpose: O’Donoghues on Baggot Street, The Brazen Head (“Oldest pub in Ireland,” he reveals), The Cobblestone (“A drinking pub with a music problem,” its website quips), Kehoe’s, and the Long Hall.

 Yet when he learns when I’ll be in town, a crestfallen Cormac laments, “Geesh, there’s literally one weekend I’m not in the country this year – and it’s that one!”
 His excuse: a business trip to the south of France, promoting his latest film project at Cannes’ glamorous festival.
 I forgive (and slightly envy) Cormac.

 Undaunted, I continue searching for traditional Irish music – or “trad,” as it’s simply known on this island.
 “Never heard it called trad,” claims my Irish-American pal, Rory O’Neill, when I contact him with an update.
 He owns one of the most acerbic wits of anyone I know, so, I suspect I’m being set up for an inevitable punch line.
 Rory doesn’t disappoint.
 “Really, I can’t imagine any Irishman trying to make a story shorter!!”
 Good ol’ Rory…

 “Oh, you must go to Brogan’s or Paddy Quinn’s,” Ruth instructs me in her delightful lilt.
 “They have excellent live music every night o’ the week… and do please say hello to my dad.
 He owns the shoe store right across from Brogans.”